tytydraco/yessleep/out/Its_been_a_year_since_my_kids_built_the_Leprechaun_trap_I_think_you_should_know_what_happened.md

 It was a year ago, and let this be a cautionary story about the truth in the old axiom; that all myths, legends, and folk tales are born out of reality.
 A sometimes scary and horrific reality.

 My twins, Trey and Benji, had just turned five, and came home from school in a whirlwind of excitement.
 They were given an assignment to build a Leprechaun trap.
-A device that would catch the diminutive little sprite luring him in with candy.
+A device that would catch the diminutive little sprite, luring him in with candy.

 The goal was to hold the Leprechaun hostage, demanding more candy in exchange for his release.
-When you think about it, you question the message you’re teaching a couple of five-year-olds with the concept of kidnapping and ransom, but it was a fun little project that would tap into their imagination.
+When you think about it, the message of teaching a couple of five-year-olds to kidnap and ransom to get what you want, seemed a little hardcore, but it was a fun little project that would tap into their imagination.

-The age when young kids believe there’s actual magic in the world, that things like dragons, unicorns, Santa Claus and Tooth Fairies might really exist, is such a short window, you want to keep that belief alive as long as you can.
+It’s such a sliver of time when young kids believe there’s actual magic in the world, that things like dragons, unicorns, Santa Claus and Tooth Fairies might really exist.
+As parents you try to keep that belief alive as long as you can.

 Janet was still at her office when I started working on the Leprechaun trap with my boys.
 The first and most important hurdle we overcame was them working together to build one trap.